EDI-Systems/M7M02_Ammonite/README.md

 ### Wouldn't the virtualization solution be very costly?
 &ensp;&ensp;&ensp;&ensp;Short answer: **No**.

 &ensp;&ensp;&ensp;&ensp;Long answer: If the virtualization features are **designed carefully and used correctly** (especially the communication mechanisms), the virtualization overhead is negligible.
 Despite being virtualized, FreeRTOS's context switch and interrupt response is just 4x of the original FreeRTOS, and is still 25x better than RT-Linux.

-Some may argue that an Unix designed for MCUs will be good enough and we don't need virtualization; however this will involve reinventing the wheel and in the end you get something no better than Linux, or another VxWorks.
+&ensp;&ensp;&ensp;&ensp;Some may argue that an Unix designed for MCUs will be good enough and we don't need virtualization; however this will involve reinventing the wheel and in the end you get something no better than Linux, or another VxWorks.
 Linux is not considered reliable and secure at all in embedded systems; it is flexible but incurs unacceptable memory overhead, so this doesn't mitigate the overhead issue and instead exacerbate it.
 On the other hand, virtual-machines are inherently safe and modular, not to mention that the underlying RME system provides capability-based security.

 ### Context switch time and interrupt response time are inflated by 4x.
 Is it acceptable?
 &ensp;&ensp;&ensp;&ensp;In most cases, **yes**.
 Because this VMM targets high-end MCUs, where the bare-metal RTOS response time is a **overkill** for many sensors and actuators.
 A Cortex-M4 @ 180MHz running virtualized FreeRTOS will have the same interrupt response time and context switch time of a Cortex-M3 @ 72MHz running bare-metal FreeRTOS.

-In terms of I/O response time, the Cortex-M3 is sufficient; we choose to use Cortex-M4 in these applications for **enhanced computing capability, not response time**.
+&ensp;&ensp;&ensp;&ensp;In terms of I/O response time, the Cortex-M3 is sufficient; we choose to use Cortex-M4 in these applications for **enhanced computing capability, not response time**.
 If your application does need a very low response time, you can write **RME native applications, which have similar response time when compared to FreeRTOS**.
 If you are using something faster than Cortex-M4 (e.g. Cortex-M7, TMS320C66X), you can ignore the overhead issue.

 ### How much do I need to change my existing code to port it to the VMM?
 &ensp;&ensp;&ensp;&ensp;Very little; please read the manual for details.
 Actually many software packets are already available on the platform, so there's no need to port by yourself.
 For a comprehensive list of them, read the section below.